My mom made me a storyteller. My dad fixed/forced me out of any comfort zone.

 4th son of 6 children a set of twins and three brothers on the planned kids side of the Sears’ portrait balance sheet.
 Myself and oops baby as well as my sisters (twins).
 The maths work out like this:

 Frank/Frankie- the lord Fauntleroy of the manor, Frank Jr. btw.
 Could do little wrong, was nearly ten years my senior.
 Also the last of the boomers.
 He became a man of letters, erudite, well-written well read, and a bit of a bon viv von.
-You know, dances in front of the mirror to Peter Frampton, loads of Polo and Drakar in our shared room in the basement.
+He danced in front of the mirror to Peter Frampton.
+Our shared room in the basement was filled with loads of Polo and Drakar.
 Frankie passed away on February 22, 2022.

 Tom/Tommy— Number 2, close in age the next in the planned set of kids.
 Brilliant, an athletic STEM kid, he was/is extremely intelligent, analytical, and focused on engineering science and experimental criming.
 You know setting fires, blowing stuff up, a little B&E, and quite a ladies’ man.
 Adventures with Tom could end in handcuffs or fire damage.
 He had little fear and less memory of trauma.
 A gift some would lament.
 This brother has ‘Cant Remember Shit’ syndrome.
 To this day he does not recollect a significant amount of what happened back then.

 Patrick/Murph – Number 3, of the Sears portrait kids, Murph as Frank named him cause he was a klepto with loads of stuff found in the crib.
-A collector of sorts, Patrick was a hustle of the first order, he was/is extremely good at selling, persuading, and doing deals of all kinds.
+Patrick was a remarkable hustler.
+He was a collector of sorts.
+He excelled at selling, persuading, and making deals of all kinds.
 He developed a sixth sense of how to persuade, engage, and run the tables at any table he was at.
-We used to play Stratego, I would have my back and board pieces to the window, later he admitted that the backlighting would let him see my pieces.
+We used to play Stratego.
+I would have my back and board pieces to the window.
+Later, he admitted that the backlighting would let him see my pieces.
 This brother could sell a polar bear ice cube handcuffs in a blizzard.

-Then 4+ years later, I am accidently born.
-I am now in the mix as the baby boy number 4 of 6, the three older boys are reasonably close in age but operated as their unit.
-The power law disadvantages of being the 4th kid separated by nearly 4 years had loads of limits and lifetime segment disadvantages.
+Then 4+ years later, I am accidentally born.
+I am now in the mix as the baby boy number 4 of 6.
+The three older boys are reasonably close in age.
+They operated as their unit.
+As the 4th kid, I faced many disadvantages.
+Being separated by nearly 4 years imposed limits.
+It also created lifetime segment disadvantages.
 But there was one key advantage.
 My relationship with my mom and dad was markedly different.
 I was the ‘baby’ for at least six years until my sisters were born.
 I was my mom’s sidekick.
 Also when I was 3 ish she got her license to drive.

 Now we only had one car at the time.
 But still, it was freedom for my mom.
 She could go places and do things.
-My dad would drive an unmarked squad car, a Plymouth Grand Fury, brown with vinyl seats and a three-speed on the column.
+My dad would drive an unmarked squad car.
+It was a Plymouth Grand Fury, brown with vinyl seats and a three-speed on the column.

-She took me everywhere, we did all the things, Pathmark two carts, everywhere we went there was female talking’ness, conversation, connection, etc. I was exposed early to my brother’s smartness, protection, and the normal abuse we all experienced under my dad’s iron fist rule, and budding alcoholic regime.
+She took me everywhere.
+We did all the things, like Pathmark with two carts.
+Everywhere we went there was female talking’ness, conversation, and connection.
+I was exposed early to my brother’s smartness and protection.
+We all experienced the normal abuse under my dad’s iron fist rule and his budding alcoholic regime.

 This semi-not-great stew was great.
-I developed agoraphobia btw 9-11 yrs and demonstrated an early ‘gift-of-gab’, again mainly a voice in the wilderness of these half dozen kids in a one-bathroom house led by a homicide detective and stay-at-home mom.
+Between the ages of 9 and 11 years, I developed agoraphobia.
+I demonstrated an early ‘gift-of-gab’.
+Again, I was mainly a voice in the wilderness of these half dozen kids.
+We lived in a one-bathroom house led by a homicide detective and a stay-at-home mom.

 Put aside for a moment all the dysfunctional shit, I’m Generation X, and no one cared or cares.
 What did I make of myself?
 Well, it turns out that when 6 years later another oops pregnancy turned into twins.
 The world abruptly changed.
 I was no longer the youngest and no longer a focus of my mom.
 Two more siblings, twins, were a shock to the system.
 1. two, 2. girls, and I was going to first grade.

 Deep end, the rest of my childhood played out like you’d expect.
-Mom was busy af with the girls running a 3 bdrm home with one bathroom and 6 children and 2 parents.
+Mom was incredibly busy with the girls.
+She managed a 3-bedroom home with one bathroom, alongside caring for 6 children and 2 parents.
 The Sears portrait kids were off to sports, and extracurriculars, then homework and projects, and all the things.

-I can not remember much from 6-11 except for unforgiving nuns soul soul-crushing discipline, blurry attention at home, and both parents smoking and drinking indoors.
-Meaded out discipline the wait til your father comes home style, get out of my hair, go play come home when you hear me whistle.
+I can not remember much from 6-11.
+The memories include unforgiving nuns with soul-crushing discipline.
+There was blurry attention at home, and both parents smoked and drank indoors.
+Discipline was meaded out in the wait til your father comes home style.
+I was told to get out of their hair.
+I was expected to play and come home when I heard the whistle.

 You figure out quickly how to navigate or not then get disciplined into line.

 Today being in my comfort zone makes me physically ill, proving ppl wrong is gleeful.
-Forgiving my parents, the sibs and the circumstances have allowed me to get past most of the FU in my dysfunction.
+I have forgiven my parents, the sibs, and the circumstances.
+This forgiveness has allowed me to get past most of the FU in my dysfunction.

 Learnings:

-- I have been underestimated most of my life, and proving ppl wrong has been a joy spark for most of my last two decades.
+4. I have been underestimated most of my life.
+Proving people wrong has been a joy spark for most of my last two decades.

 Post Script: I did not include descriptions and a vignette(s) about my sisters, ’cause y’all know I would be killed immediately I am not dumb.
 But I love them more every time they save me.
 Call your siblings, or the adopted ones, or the ones you picked.
 Those we associate with are a reflection of what and who we are.
 As my dad would say, ‘Show me your friends, and I’ll show you who you are’